 Design your financial features and the workflows to support them.
 Which financial features do you plan to offer?
 How will you structure your KYC flows so as to onboard your target customer?
 What kinds of applications will be approved or denied automatically?
 Which will require additional documentation?
 How will you monitor for fraud and manage disputes?
+Will you need to achieve and maintain PCI-DSS compliance?
 These are just a few of the questions you’ll have to answer when designing your financial features and the workflows to support them.

 You’ll likely need to talk to at least 10 banks before you identify one or two good candidates, and it may take months to nail down terms.

 Identify and integrate with compliance vendors.
 Most companies partner with vendors (as many as 12 of them) to meet compliance requirements.
 For example, Socure can help you verify identity information, while Vouched can help you authenticate documents.
 Budget a few months for this, and be aware that your bank partner will likely want to weigh in; many have a preferred vendor list.
 (Learn more in our KYC guide.)